How to stay motivated

 Try writing your own goal.

-Work towards your goal with another person – it can be easier to stay motivated when you have company.
+Work towards your goal with a friend or family member – it can be easier to stay motivated when you have company.

 My short-term goals